avniproject/avni-canned-reports/README.md

 REACT_APP_DEV_ENV_USER=user@org yarn start
 ```

 Setting up the app this way will allow avni-server running in development mode to recognise the user.

+### Production
+This app is expected to be run in

 ### `yarn build`